 The timing, length and severity of the up-and-down cycles in the semiconductor equipment industry are difficult to predict.
 The cyclical nature of the primary industry in which we operate is largely a function of our customers' capital spending patterns and need for expanded manufacturing capacity, which in turn are affected by factors such as capacity utilization, consumer demand for products, inventory levels and our customers' access to capital.
 This cyclicality affects our ability to accurately predict future revenue and, in some cases, future expense levels.
 During down cycles in our industry, the financial results of our customers may be negatively impacted, which could result not only in a decrease in, or cancellation or delay of, orders (which are generally subject to cancellation or delay by the customer with limited or no penalty) but also a weakening of their financial condition that could impair their ability to pay for our products or our ability to recognize revenue from certain customers.
+Our ability to recognize revenue from a particular customer may also be negatively impacted by the customer's funding status, which could be weakened not only by adverse business conditions or inaccessibility to capital markets for any number of macroeconomic or company-specific reasons, but also by funding limitations imposed by the customer's unique corporate structure.
+Any of these factors could negatively impact our business, operating results and financial condition.

 When cyclical fluctuations result in lower than expected revenue levels, operating results may be adversely affected and cost reduction measures may be necessary in order for us to remain competitive and financially sound.
 During periods of declining revenues, as was experienced during fiscal year 2009, we must be in a position to adjust our cost and expense structure to prevailing market conditions and to continue to motivate and retain our key employees.
 If we fail to respond, or if our attempts to respond fail to accomplish our intended results, then our business could be seriously harmed.
 Furthermore, any workforce reductions and cost reduction actions that we adopt in response to down cycles may result in additional restructuring charges, disruptions in our operations and loss of key personnel.
 In addition, during periods of rapid growth, we must be able to increase manufacturing capacity and personnel to meet customer demand.
-We can provide no assurance that these objectives can be met in a timely manner i
+We can provide no assurance that these objectives can be met in a timely manner in response to industry cycles.
+Each of these factors could adversely impact our operating results and financial condition.